reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 ### How to Read This Tutorial

-This tutorial teaches "how Redux works", using lower-level hand-written approaches to illustrate core concepts.
-Because of this, **the code samples in this tutorial do not include our recommended patterns for using Redux**.
+**This tutorial will teach you "how Redux works"**, as well as _why_ these patterns exist.
+Fair warning though - learning the concepts is different from putting them into practice in actual apps.

-We specifically recommend that **you should use our official Redux Toolkit package for writing actual applications**.
-The concepts shown in this tutorial are also used with Redux Toolkit, but it provides APIs that help you write Redux logic that is simpler and more effective.
+**The initial code will be less concise than the way we suggest writing real app code**, but writing it out long-hand is the best way to learn.
+Once you understand how everything fits together, we'll look at using Redux Toolkit to simplify things. **Redux Toolkit is the recommended way to build production apps with Redux**, and is built on all of the concepts that we will look at throughout this tutorial.
 Once you understand the core concepts covered here, you'll understand how to use Redux Toolkit more efficiently.

 :::info